rklos/impmal-system-translation-pl/docs/translation-process.md

 - Error messages and notifications

 ### Custom (`src/packages/custom/lang.json`)
-Contains custom translations not present in original modules:
+Contains custom translations not present in original modules.
+See [Custom Package Documentation](custom-package.md) for detailed information about the custom package and its usage guidelines.
-- Additional UI elements
-- Custom game mechanics
-- Override translations
-- Undocumented labels

 ## Quality Assurance